 Additional JUF funds are provided through our beneficiary, the Jewish Agency for Israel (JAFI).
 JAFI’s 2012 allocation to the streams was $2,957,140 which is divided as follows: the Reform Movement $1,182,856; the Conservative Movement $1,182,856; and Modern Orthodox $591,428.

 JUF’s Kyiv Kehillah Committee was established in 1999.
 It supports projects in Kyiv which focus on formal and informal Jewish education.
-The Kyiv Kehillah Committee provided $70,000 in support of streams programs in Kyiv in 2012.
+The Kyiv Kehillah Committee provided $127,100 in pluralistic and Jewish education support in 2013.

 Overview of Program Grants

 The following 15 streams programs in Israel received support from JUF in 2013.